thanos-io/thanos/docs/components/query.md

 Overall QueryAPI exposed by Thanos is guaranteed to be compatible with [Prometheus 2.x.
 API](https://prometheus.io/docs/prometheus/latest/querying/api/).
 The above diagram shows what Querier does for each Prometheus query request.

-See [here](../service-discovery.md) on how to connect Querier with desired StoreAPIs.
+See [here](../service-discovery.md) on how to connect Querier with desired StoreAPIs (or other APIs in fact).

 ### Deduplication

-The query layer can deduplicate series that were collected from high-availability pairs of data sources such as Prometheus.
-A fixed single or multiple replica labels must be chosen for the entire cluster and can then be passed to query nodes on startup.
+The query layer can deduplicate series that were collected from high-availability pairs of data sources such as Prometheus or Receivers.
+A fixed single or multiple replica labels has to be configured at the start of Querier.
+Those special labels will be removed from each merged series.
+If, after label removal the series are duplicated, the deduplicate process occurs.
 Two or more series that are only distinguished by the given replica label, will be merged into a single time series.
-This also hides gaps in collection of a single data source.

-### An example with a single replica labels:
+In practice the deduplication algorithm assumes that the same data was collected in the same or different times.
+The goal of this algorithm is to provide roughly the most consistent sample interval and only use the duplicated series as a fallback when main series is not following it's normal interval.
+This allows hiding gaps in collection of a single data source (e.g Prometheus) if another instance have data for it.
+It also works well to hide storage 1:1 replication done by Receivers.
+More on that later.

+> The same logic can be enabled on Compactor, called "offline deduplication" which is done as part of [Vertical Compaction](compact.md#vertical-compactions).

+#### Single Replica Labels Example

+Imagine the following setup:

 * Prometheus + sidecar "A": `cluster=1,env=2,replica=A`
 * Prometheus + sidecar "B": `cluster=1,env=2,replica=B`